AlexXi19/personal-website/src/routes/blog/blogs/testing.md

   Dec(d, C):
 - Output Cd = (Me)d mod N

+RSA by itself is not IND-CPA secure.

+### Optimal asymmetric encryption padding (OAEP)

+A variation of RSA that introduces randomness Different from “padding” used for symmetric encryption, used to add randomness instead of dummy bytes
+Idea: RSA can only encrypt “random-looking” numbers, so encrypt the message with a random key

 ## Digital Signature

 1. KeyGen() → PK, SK: Generate a public/private keypair, where PK is the verify (public) key, and SK is the signing (secret) key